It is also known as an ‘Advance Decision’, an ‘Advance Decision to Refuse Treatment’, an ‘ADRT’, or a ‘Living Will’.

 Doctors will always take your wishes into account.
 If you would always like to receive life-sustaining treatment in any circumstance, this would be something to include in the preferences section of your Health and Care Lasting Power of Attorney.
 Whilst preferences are not binding, they do make your views very clear.

-An Advance Decision is not the same as an Advance Statement.
-Advance Decisions are legally binding.
+A Living Will/Advance Decision is not the same as an Advance Statement.
+Living Wills are legally binding.
 Advance Statements simply set out your wishes, beliefs and values regarding your future care.

-Your solicitor will assist you in drafting an Advance Decision at the same time as making a Lasting Power of Attorney for Health and Care Decisions.
-They will ensure that these two documents work together without any conflicts.
+I can assist you in drafting a Living Will at the same time as making a Lasting Power of Attorney for Health and Care Decisions.
+I will ensure that these two documents work together without any conflicts.